 Willpower is a fickle mistress.
 You have to catch her early in the day if you want to be sure to get what you need from her.
-You absolutely want to get it in in the mornings, unless you’re in the minority where evenings do work better for YOU.
+Exercising in the morning is better for mental energy and productivity.

 5. Do it when you don’t feel like it

 6. Do it as part of a routine

 You’ll be more consistent when exercise and working out is part of an overall routine, like your morning routine.
 Tasks in a routine are like links in a chain.
-It helps the brain form patterns that it remembers making each link in the chain stronger and become automatic.
+Tasks done inside a routine helps the brain form patterns that it remembers making each link in the chain stronger and become automatic.